 - 1. Where is the 'save' button?
-Can we save our work online and come back to it? - A. Unfortunately, there is no option to save your work part-way through the online application.
+Can we save our work online and come back to it? - A. There is no option to save your work part-way through the online application.
 You will need to fill out the form in one sitting.
-Therefore, we suggest that you download the offline version of the application, fill it out, and then paste your answers into the online form when you are ready.
+Therefore, we suggest that you download the offline version of the form from the Incubator web page, fill it out, and then paste your answers into the online form when you are ready.